 The Department 56 A Christmas Story Village is one of the most comprehensive collectible lines connected to the classic film.
 Giving a pop culture spin on the traditional Christmas village, the series includes lighted buildings, accessories and characters.
 From homes to shops, collectors can build and expand the fictional Indiana town.

 Hallmark has made enough A Christmas Story ornaments that you can probably dedicate an entire tree to the film.
-Every year they come out with new pieces that showcase the movie's most memorable moments.
-Mass produced, they may not gain much value, but they are one of the easiest pieces to display.
-They're generally nicely detailed.
-Several of them come with audio clips as well.
+They regularly come out with new pieces that showcase the movie's most memorable moments.
+The mass-produced ornaments may not gain much value, but they are one of the easiest pieces to display.
+They're generally nicely detailed and several of them come with audio clips, as well.